arangodb/docs/3.9/appendix-glossary.md

 There are two naming conventions available for database names: the _traditional_ and the _extended_ naming conventions.
-Whether the former or the latter is active depends upon the value set to the flag `--database.extended-names-databases`.
+Whether the former or the latter is active depends upon the value of the startup flag `--database.extended-names-databases`.
 Executing the server with this flag set to true as a startup option will activate the extended naming convention, which tolerates names with special and Utf8 characters.